1 Chronicles 18 – The Security of David’s Kingdom

 ii.
 “Then there was Syria, the great heathen nation to the north, divided into two groups with capitals at Zobah and Damascus.
 They united together for protection but found themselves helpless against the might of David.”
 (Redpath)

 b.
 David also hamstrung all the chariot horses: This was military necessity instead of mere animal cruelty.
 David could not care for so many horses while on military campaign and he could not give them back to the enemy.

 c.
 He spared enough of them for one hundred chariots: That David kept such a small number shows remarkable self-control and trust in God.
 David obeyed the principle of Deuteronomy 17:15-16 and absolutely refused to trust in horses as military weapons.
 His trust was in God instead (Psalm 20:7 and 33:16-17).

 d.
 David took the shields of gold that were on the servants of Hadadezer: David took what was the glory of the enemy and transformed it into trophies of the power and goodness of God.
-Those shields of gold were now in the temple, testifying to God’s work in and through David.
+David displayed those shields of gold, testifying to God’s work in and through David.

 e.
 David brought a large amount of bronze, with which Solomon made the bronze Sea, the pillars, and the articles of bronze: The gathering of this treasure to Jerusalem, later used in the building of the temple, shows the reason why the Chronicler chose particular events from the records of 2 Samuel to emphasize.

 i.
 “At first glance, this is a somewhat artificial record of David’s military successes, which has been produced by leaving out the more interesting narratives and those less favourable to David.
 This view is rather inaccurate, however, since positive elements such as the birth of Solomon, David’s magnanimity to Saul’s family, and David’s psalms are omitted… The reason is that Chronicles has chosen to focus on the relationship of David’s wars with the Davidic covenant and the temple preparations.”
 (Selman)